crdcamp/ml-learning-linear-regression/README.md

 Essentially, I've done one of the most difficult lessons to start.
 After this foundation is complete, I will apply much more precise ML applications before I move on to neural networks.

 My goodness...
 What an overkill introduction to ML this has been.

+(I apologise for the AI numbered summary above.
+This will never happen again.)